A winning mix that helped a young advisor build a growing OSJ group.

 “Until I had someone like Jennifer to help support my practice and take on supervision responsibilities, I was uncertain about my ability to do both,” Terhorst said.
-“Jennifer knows the industry, knows my clients and has the respect of all the advisors in the group.”
+“Jennifer knows the industry, knows my clients and has the respect of all the financial professionals in the group.”

 Even with Nelson taking charge of supervisory responsibilities, the casual growth continued, leaving Terhorst wrestling with a new set of business challenges.
 In addition to his expanding OSJ duties, he continued to manage his own growing list of clients, which proved to be vital to his recruiting success.

-Rather than needing to structure a larger override from advisors, Terhorst was able to rely on his own book of business to provide the bulk of his personal income – a practice he continues to follow today.
-He credits that arrangement as one of the reasons he has been successful at bringing on many of the firm’s partners and advisors over the past 10 years.
+Rather than needing to structure a larger override from financial professionals, Terhorst was able to rely on his own book of business to provide the bulk of his personal income – a practice he continues to follow today.
+He credits that arrangement as one of the reasons he has been successful at bringing on many of the firm’s partners and financial professionals over the past 10 years.

-Knowing he was being pulled in too many directions as his practice expanded, Terhorst brought on Pete Zvanovec as an associate advisor in 2009.
-After a couple years in a para-planning role, Zvanovec has since risen to vice president of client planning services for Diversified Wealth Management.
+Knowing he was being pulled in too many directions as his practice expanded, Terhorst brought on Pete Zvanovec as an associate in 2009.
+After a couple years in a para-planning role, Zvanovec has since risen to vice president of client planning services.

 “Without having someone as reliable and skilled as Pete to work with new personal clients, the growth of our personal practice would have been much slower,” Terhorst said.
 “I’ve been very lucky on my timing and choices for building our team.
 My practice growth and the OSJ growth have corresponded closely with bringing on key team members.
 Because of those decisions, I can be flexible with the time spent on the OSJ versus my personal practice.”